-Injured by a Drunk Driver?
+Injured By a Drunk Driver?
 The Driver May Not Be the Only One Responsible

 Miami Liquor Liability Attorneys

 If a drunk driver injured you, you may have grounds to sue additional parties.
 Florida has strict laws on serving alcohol, known as Dram Shop laws.
 An establishment that sells liquor and alcohol must abide by strict laws.
 If a bar or restaurant is negligent in serving alcohol and an intoxicated patron injures someone else, they can be held liable.
+Per Florida Statute 768.125, any person or knowingly sells or provides alcohol to an underage individual (within their knowledge) may be held liable for injuries or damages that result due to drunk driving.
+Often, those addicted to alcohol will frequent familiar bars and restaurants.
+If the owner knows a person struggles with alcohol abuse and drove themselves, they endanger others by providing it.

-For a better understanding of Florida’s Dram Shop laws, imagine the following scenario: Alex just got off work and stops by a local bar where Tina, the owner, is serving.
+Alex just got off work and stops by a local bar where Tina, the owner, is serving.
 Alex is a regular, and Tina knows that Alex always drinks too much after work when visiting her bar and drives home.
-Still, she serves him several drinks.
+Still, she serves him several drinks before he gets into his car and drives away.
 Alex then leaves and hits a pedestrian who suffers serious injuries.
-In this case, the pedestrian could be eligible to seek compensation from both Alex, the drunk driver, and Tina’s bar.
+In this case, the pedestrian could be eligible to seek compensation from both Alex and Tina’s bar.

 What Is a Dram Shop Law?